nicoursi/Vanets-ns3-fb/docs/DOCKER_SETUP.md

 # Docker container and related scripts (Legacy Support)
 This project initially used Docker for local development and testing, but was later ported to Singularity for deployment on HPC clusters.

 Docker remains available but it is no longer mantained.
+All  docker scripts have been moved to the `build-env` folder without testing as they are deprecated.
+In case you need them, please test or move them back to the project's root folder.
+There is high chance they still work.

 ## Docker Commands
-The Docker setup is maintained for backwards compatibility and for users who prefer Docker workflows.

 **Initial setup** (build the Docker image):